Legal documents translation service

-- Also, you might need to have your university degree translated and legalized (apostilled) to have it validated in Germany and be able to find work.
+- Also, you might need to legalize (apostille) and translate a university degree to have it validated in Germany and be able to find work.

-- Moreover, to find housing, you might have to get your bank reference letters translated to prove your current financial standing.
+- Moreover, to find housing, you might have to translate a bank reference letter to prove your current financial standing.

-- Once you decide to buy a house, you might also decide to have your real estate and home insurance documents translated, so that you can fully understand the conditions you’re agreeing to, without having to struggle with legal terminology in a foreign language.
+- Once you decide to buy a house, you might also choose to translate real estate documentation and translate home insurance, so that you can fully understand the conditions you agree to, without having to struggle with legal terminology in a foreign language.

 - either for professional and specialized activities